Tesfa8186/MVC-Challenge-Tech-Blog/README.md

 ## Usage

-- This Tech Blog application usage is to login securly and help to comment, post, update and delete the user.
+- This Tech Blog application could help to all online users to comment, post, update & delete using login details.

 ## Links